I’m a big fan of income-driven repayment plans.

 Signing Up for the Wrong Income-Driven Repayment Plan

-- Department of Education’s Income-Driven Plan FAQ – This pages is really helpful for reviewing some of the fine print and determining eligibility.
+- Department of Education’s Income-Driven Plan FAQ – This page is really helpful for reviewing some of the fine print and determining eligibility.

 - Student Loan Sherpa Article on Picking the Best Income-Driven Plan – This article was written to help people decide between the three most popular plans.
 It explains how things like debt level and marital status can influence your plan selection.

-- Studentloans.gov Federal Repayment Estimator – This tool was made by the Department of Education and can pull your actual student loan information to provide estimates of monthly payments on various plans.
+- Studentloans.gov Federal Repayment Simulator – This tool was made by the Department of Education and can pull your actual student loan information to provide estimates of monthly payments on various plans.